Natural parameterizations of closed projective plane curves: Parameterizations of projective plane curves

 By multiplying the solution $y(t)$ by a non-vanishing scalar function we may achieve that the coefficient $c_2$ vanishes identically and that $\det(y'',y',y) \equiv 1$ \cite[p.~30]{OvsienkoTabachnikov}.
 Subsequently decomposing the differential operator on the left-hand side of \eqref{general_ODE} in its skew-symmetric and symmetric part, we arrive at the ODE

 with the coefficient functions

 being of class $C^{k-4},C^{k-5}$, respectively \cite[p.~16]{Wilczynski}.
 The lift $y$ of $\gamma$ is then of class $C^{k-2}$.

 The function $\beta$ transforms as the coefficient of a cubic differential $\beta(t)\,dt^3$ under reparametrizations of the curve $\gamma$.
 This differential is called the \emph{cubic form} of the curve \cite[pp.~15, 41]{OvsienkoTabachnikov}.
 Its cubic root $\sqrt[3]{\beta(t)}\,dt$ is called the \emph{projective length element}, and its integral along the curve is the \emph{projective arc length}.
 Points on $\gamma$ where $\beta$ vanishes are called \emph{sextactic} points.
 In the absence of sextactic points the curve may hence be parameterized by its projective arc length, which is equivalent to achieving $\beta \equiv 1$ and is the most natural parametrization of a curve in the projective plane \cite[p.~50]{Cartan37}.

 A simple closed strictly convex curve has at least six sextactic points.
 This is the content of the six-vertex theorem \cite[p.~73]{OvsienkoTabachnikov} which was first proven in \cite{Mukhopadhyaya09}, according to \cite{ThorbergssonUmehara02}.
 Therefore such a curve does not possess a global parametrization by projective arc length.

 Another common way to parameterize curves in the projective plane is the \emph{Forsyth-Laguerre} parametrization which is characterized by the condition $\alpha \equiv 0$ in \eqref{special_ODE}.
 This parametrization is unique up to linear-fractional transformations of the parameter $t$ \cite[pp.~25--26]{Wilczynski}, see also \cite[pp.~48--50]{Cartan37} and \cite[p.~41]{OvsienkoTabachnikov}.
 This implies that the curve $\gamma$ carries an invariant projective structure, which was called the \emph{projective curvature} in \cite[p.~15]{OvsienkoTabachnikov}.
 It is closely related to the projective curvature in the sense of \cite[p.~107]{Cartan37}, which is defined as the value of the coefficient $\alpha$ in the projective arc length parametrization.
+Locally projective structures on closed curves in general have been studied in \cite{Kuiper53}.

 To \eqref{special_ODE} we may associate the second-order differential equation